rockdaboot/todo/README.md

 wget2
 =====

+The code is now stored in branch 'wget2', with libwget and wget2 together.
+HTTP/2 support has just been added.

 The code has been taken from [Mget](https://github.com/rockdaboot/mget).<br>
 It has been written from scratch, so I can move that code to another licence at will.<br>
 The code is C99 + POSIX to keep it modern and clean (no gnulib dependency).<br>